Trump, at Vegas rally, calls for border wall, urges voters to 'Keep America Great'

 Trump was in town to stump for Nevada Republican Dean Heller, who is facing a midterm challenge for a U.S. Senate seat by Democratic U.S. Rep. Jacky Rosen.

+Heller’s vote was instrumental in passing Trump’s tax-cut legislation in 2017, a senior adviser to Donald J. Trump for President Inc., said in a statement to the Las Vegas Review-Journal.

+“Eighty percent of what this president has done has been very, very good, very positive,” Heller said Wednesday.

-During his speech, Trump listed his accomplishments in office, including his tax cuts and immigration policies, while criticizing opposition from Democrats and the media.
+During his speech, Trump listed his accomplishments in office, including his tax cuts, job creation numbers and immigration policies, while criticizing opposition from Democrats and the media.

+In addition, Trump said, “We are rebuilding our military.
+We are crushing the terrorists and we are taking care of our veterans.”

 He urged the crowd to vote in order to keep the Republican majorities in both chambers of Congress.